TochukwuEgwuchika/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js deletes ll js files in directory and subdirectory 11 counts number of directory and subdirectory in current directory 12-newest_files outouts the latest 10 files in directory
+10-no_more_js deletes ll js files in directory and subdirectory 11 counts number of directory and subdirectory in current directory 12-newest_files outouts the latest 10 files in directory 13-unique outputs the unique fileswq in a directory